nemikor-solutions/blue-owl-core/README.md

 - Blue Owl is extremely configurable.

   - The files in the `scripts` directory contain the layout for fully compliant commercial devices built with printed circuit boards.
-  - The `wokwi` directory contains fully compliant layout scripts that are suitable for "build-it-yourself" scenarios, and the necessary files to run the scripts.
-You can also use these files to run a simulated Arduino on the [wokwi.com](https://wokwi.com) simulator.
-The simulated devices can even be connected for real to a running owlcms.
+  - The `build-it-yourself` directory contains fully compliant layout scripts that are suitable for building and running your own devices.
+The devices can be run on the [wokwi.com](https://wokwi.com) simulator and the simulated devices can even be connected for real to a running owlcms.

 ## Supported Devices